lynnaloo/CutiesInBoston/README.md

-CutiesInBoston
+CutiesInNorfolk
 ==============

-Post a random adoptable pet from the Boston MSPCA to a twitter feed.
+Post a random adoptable pet in Norfolk from the Norfolk SPCA to a twitter feed.

 Project of [Becky Boone](https://github.com/boonrs) and [Drew](https://github.com/drewrwilson) during their fellowship at Code for America in 2014.